ToySmallGermany

 Frequently Asked Questions

-Is the Miniature Pinscher a good apartment dog?
+Is the Miniature Pinscher a miniature Doberman?

 Does the Miniature Pinscher bark a lot?

-Is the Miniature Pinscher good for first-time owners?
+Is the Miniature Pinscher good with kids?

-Does the Miniature Pinscher shed a lot?
+Does the Miniature Pinscher shed?

 Our Shop